The MHMT is promoting social cohesion and responsible citizenship through education.

-- Adversity, from the mundane to life-changing situations, will affect people of all ages.
+- Adversity, from the mundane to life-changing situations, affects people of all ages.
 We cannot always control what happens to us but we can control how we respond.

 - No other educational resource uses the events of 7/7 to develop skills for life, understanding diversity through experiential learning, and exploring democratic process to deal with conflict.